rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/keycloak-oidc/_index.md

      `Access Type` | `confidential`
      `Valid Redirect URI` | `https://yourRancherHostURL/verify-auth`

-- In the new OIDC client, create [Mappers](https://www.keycloak.org/docs/latest/server_admin/#_protocol-mappers) to expose the users fields
+- In the new OIDC client, create [Mappers](https://www.keycloak.org/docs/latest/server_admin/#_protocol-mappers) to expose the users fields.
   - Create a new "Groups Mapper" with the settings below.

     Setting | Value